antmicro/farshow/README.md

 cmake -s . -B build
 ```

-To be able to use Python bindings outside of build directory PYTHONPATH environment variable must be adjusted accordingly.

 ## Running the demo

 The project consists of a streaming library and a receiving application.
 They communicate with each other using a UDP protocol.